The Tamar Joinery Company

 Our workshop is in (partly) converted cattle sheds on Philleigh Farm, Bere Alston, PL20 7HJ, approximately 6 miles from Tavistock and 13 miles North of Plymouth.

-We are looking for an experienced, skilled, detail conscious, reliable timber framer to join our small team to work with us.
+We are looking for an experienced, skilled, detail conscious, reliable timber framer to join our small team.

-Experience and proficiency in scribe framing is essential but enthusiasm, interest, and motivation are equally important.
+Experience in scribe framing needed but enthusiasm, interest, and motivation are equally important.

 The Tamar Joinery Company